skramm/homog2d/docs/homog2d_qa.md

 <dt>
-Q: Why Opencv as backend?
+Q: Why Opencv as drawing backend?
 </dt>
 <dd>
 -Short answer: because it works fine!
 <br>
 -Long(er) answer:
 Besides the fact that I have already used it with other projects, it also has the great advantage of having all the drawing code for "advanced" primitives (circle, ellipse).
-This doesn't seem to be the case for, say, [SDL2](https://www.libsdl.org/) or other backends.
+This doesn't seem to be the case for, say SDL2 (https://www.libsdl.org/) or other backends.
 <br>
 Alternatively, the library provides also SVG drawing.
 </dd>